Permaculture design course

 Booking the Permaculture design course

-IMPORTANT: When filling out your booking form, please state where and when you did an Introduction to permaculture course in the Course registration section.
+IMPORTANT: Please state where and when you did an Introduction to permaculture course on the booking form.
 We need this information, so please make sure you include it.

 IMPORTANT: Payment for the course can be made in full, or a place can be secured by paying a 50% deposit.
 If a deposit is paid, the remainder is due by Friday 12 February 2021.

 We are not currently taking bookings for this course.
 Please use the MAKE AN ENQUIRY button at the bottom of this page to be added to the waiting list.

 "What a great course!
 Thoroughly engaging & inspiring tuition along with loads of resources and a really fabulous group.
 Wish I had done the course years ago.
 Has opened up a world of possibilities."